avmnu-sng/rspec-tracer/README.md

 ## Environment Variables

-To get better control on execution, you can use the following environment variables whenever required.
+To get better control on execution, you can use the following two environment variables:

 ### BUNDLE_PATH